vniej/karl-berator/README.md

 ### Predictive Model and IMRaD Report

 A4.qmd is the IMRaD report of a predictive model for gene expression.
 A4.R is an initial calculation for the random mixed effects model.
 This file can be ignored as the full process is in A4.qmd.
-The submitted IMRaD report is as a pdf.
+The submitted IMRaD report is as a pdf in the presentations folder.